 Heritage buildings, areas, landscapes and other places of heritage value provide a window to the past and to the origins of our communities.

-There are over two hundred and fifty individual heritage properties and 16 precincts containing 914 properties throughout the City of Whitehorse.
+There are over two hundred and fifty individual heritage places and 16 precincts containing over 900 properties throughout the City of Whitehorse.
 These buildings add interest, character and a sense of identity to the neighbourhoods in which they are located.
 The buildings and areas subject to a Heritage Overlay are considered to be the best examples of their type within Whitehorse.

 These buildings may have historical, architectural, social, technological, cultural or scientific significance or any combination of these.
 The conservation and enhancement of these buildings is critical if the heritage of this municipality is to be preserved.